chrisarg/Bit-Set/README.md

 - **Bit\_extract(set, buffer)**

     Extracts the bitset from a Bit\_T into an externally allocated buffer.
-    Look at EXAMPLES for usage of the load and extract functions using FFI::Platypus.
+    Look at EXAMPLES for usage of the load and extract functions using `FFI::Platypus`.

 ## Properties